Dog breeding welfare and registration requirements

-The standards and guidelines apply to all dog breeders, including those who are exempt from registration and those who own a pet that has an unplanned litter.
+The code of practice for breeding of dogs is compulsory under the ACPA.
+It applies to all dog breeders, even if you are exempt from breeder registration or own a dog that has an unplanned litter.

 Register as a dog breeder

-You must register as a dog breeder within 28 days after your dog has a litter, unless you qualify for an exemption.
+Under the AMCDA, you must register with DPI as a dog breeder within 28 days after your dog has a litter, unless you qualify for an exemption.

 Exemptions